bpervan/bpervan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Postdoctoral researcher at the University of Zagreb Faculty of Electrical Engineering and Computing (UniZG FER).
+Right now I'm a Postdoctoral research fellow at Alma Mater Studiorum - Università di Bologna where I perform research in the field of compilers for energy-efficient heterogeneous hardware.

-My research interests are generally focused on the fields of parallelism, heterogeneous computing systems, and high-performance computing.
+My research interests are generally focused on the fields of parallelism, heterogeneous computing systems, compilers, and high-performance computing.
 I'm particularly interested in the programming of such systems, including through the means of domain-specific languages and functional programming, with the ultimate goal of increasing cumulative performance and energy efficiency.
 I'm also interested in embedded computing, in terms of systems development and software for embedded systems.
 I support open-source software, hardware, and community.

 Generally, I have a rich experience in software development and system administration.
 Also, I'm keen to keep my software engineering skills up to date by occasionally developing software for a wide range of use cases, from web services to software for embedded devices.
 In the fields of computing systems and software engineering, I provide consultation services.